 The refrigerator is a double drawer design that includes a refrigerated top drawer and a frost free freezer and integrated ice maker in the bottom drawer.
-This unit operates on AC power only, requiring either the generator to be in operation or the dockside power to be connected with load group 1 energized.
-To power up the unit, the refrigerator switch on the AC panel must be on as well as the ON/OFF button on the right side of the digital control panel located in the top drawer.
+This unit operates on AC power only, requiring either the generator to be running or the shore power to be connected with load group 1 energized.
+To power up the unit, the "Refrigerator" switch on the AC panel must be on as well as the ON/OFF button on the right side of the digital control panel located in the top drawer.
 The digital control panel also allows you to set the desired temperature of the refrigerator, temperature of the freezer, and operate the ice maker.